pro3d/webExamples/README.md

 jekyll serve --watch
 ```
  >Browse to localhost:4000 in browser to test changes.
-##### Push final changes out to threadsuitejobs.com master branch.
+##### Commit and push final changes out to threadsuitejobs.com master branch when done editing.

-### Step 3: Copy Jekyll Build
+### Step 3: Copy Jekyll Build to Pro3d
 #### I find it quickest to locally delete all contents within the webExamples dir each time I update: YES, you read that right...LOL
 ...
-I then simply copy all files of the latest Jekyll build from your threadsuitejobs.com/_site directory, and push the gh-pages branch.
+I then simply copy all files of your last Jekyll build from your threadsuitejobs.com/_site directory, and push the gh-pages branch.

-NOTE: We aren't doing anything with the master branch, since we already have everything in the ThreadSuite master branch.
+NOTE: I am not even using the master branch, since we already have everything in the ThreadSuiteJobs.com master branch.

-SO, since we are essentially cloning a site cross-domain, a well documented weakpoint with Jekyll at the moment, we will manually edit any CSS Paths on .html pages.
+### Step 4: Manually Edit CSS Filepaths
-These are the files we need to edit:
+####These are the files we need to modify:
  >1. index.html
  > ... and ...
  >2.
-All job listings in the 2013 directory
+All job listings .html files in the 2013 directory
+NOTE: Since we are essentially cloning a repo cross-domain, a well documented weakpoint with Jekyll at the moment, quick and easy edits are needed.

-How you edit these is up to you, locally, or actually clicking Edit on Github is just as fast if you don't mind pushing a broken test site for a few minutes.
+How you edit these is up to you, locally, or actually clicking Edit on Github.com is just as fast if you don't mind pushing broken CSS links for a minute.
 ```bash
 CHANGE href="/css/blah.blah.css" to "href="/webExamples/css/blah.blah.css" to match the gh-pages path.
 ```